 What do bottom dentures look like?

-A mandibular denture is a u-shaped appliance that consists of fake teeth and a denture base of acrylic material that looks similar to your natural gum tissue.
+A mandibular denture is a U-shaped appliance that consists of artificial teeth and an acrylic denture base that resembles your natural gum tissue.

 Are bottom dentures hard to wear?

-Lower dentures can be hard to wear, but some denture wearers have an easier time than others.
-It depends on how much bone loss you have had and how long you've practiced wearing them.
+Lower dentures can be hard to wear, but some denture wearers find them easier to wear than others.
+It depends on how much bone loss you have had and how long you have practiced wearing them.
 Implant dentures are easier to wear than conventional dentures.

 How should lower dentures look like?

-A lower denture should look like a u-shaped piece that extends slightly beyond the last tooth in on either side of the arch.
+A lower denture should look like a U-shaped piece that extends slightly beyond the last tooth on either side of the arch.